palm86/hex_flora/priv/herbarium/stapelia_hirsuta.md

 <!-- read more -->

-This identification is made under correction, especially since *S. grandiflora* is not recorded as occuring in this area in at least one authoratative guide.
+*S. hirsuta* is a very variable species with a number of recognized variants.
+It is closely related to *S. grandiflora* which occurs in the Eastern Cape and Free State.

 ## Distribution in the Hex